Things-You-Should-Do-During-the-3rd-Trimester-of-Pregnancy

 Think of your hospital bag as your go-kit for the big day.
 Pack comfortable clothes for yourself, including loose-fitting outfits for during and after labor.
 Don’t forget essentials like toiletries, nursing pads, and any medications you might need.

+Also, it’s time to pack some clothes for your newborn as well.
 For your baby, pack onesies, diapers, blankets, and a going-home outfit.
 Remember important documents like your ID, insurance information, and birth plan.
 And don’t forget items that might bring you comfort, like a favorite pillow or cozy socks.

 2. Get to Know Your Contractions